django/code-of-conduct/events.md

   reach out to us and we will be able to help you through the process of creating one.

+- Event organizers should consider adopting additional safety policies that are relevant to the location and context of their event.
+These may include policies regarding weapons, accessibility requirements, health and safety protocols, or other measures that will contribute to a safer and more inclusive experience for all attendees.
+We encourage organizers to research local laws, cultural norms, and community expectations when developing these policies.
+If you need guidance on implementing location-specific safety measures, please reach out to us.

 ## During the event

 - If you encounter a Code of Conduct violation at your event that needs to be